Lee de Forest: Employment at Federal Telegraph

-California Historical Landmark No. 836, located at the eastern corner of Channing Street and Emerson Avenue in Palo Alto, California, stands at the former location of the Federal Telegraph laboratory, and references Lee de Forest's development there, in 1911–1913, of "the first vacuum-tube amplifier and oscillator".
+California Historical Landmark No. 836, located at the eastern corner of Channing Street and Emerson Street in Palo Alto, California, stands at the former location of the Federal Telegraph laboratory, and references Lee de Forest's development there, in 1911–1913, of "the first vacuum-tube amplifier and oscillator".

 In May 1910, the Radio Telephone Company and its subsidiaries were reorganized as the North American Wireless Corporation, but financial difficulties meant that the company's activities had nearly come to a halt.
 De Forest moved to San Francisco, California, and in early 1911 took a research job at the Federal Telegraph Company, which produced long-range radiotelegraph systems using high-powered Poulsen arcs.

 Audio frequency amplification

 One of de Forest's areas of research at Federal Telegraph was improving the reception of signals, and he came up with the idea of strengthening the audio frequency output from a grid Audion by feeding it into a second tube for additional amplification.
 He called this a "cascade amplifier", which eventually consisted of chaining together up to three Audions.

-At this time the American Telephone and Telegraph Company was researching ways to amplify telephone signals to provide better long-distance service, and it was recognized that de Forest's device had potential as a telephone line repeater.
-In mid-1912 an associate, John Stone Stone, contacted AT&T to arrange for de Forest to demonstrate his invention.
-It was found that de Forest's "gassy" version of the Audion could not handle even the relatively low voltages used by telephone lines.
+At this time, the American Telephone and Telegraph Company was researching ways to amplify telephone signals to provide better long-distance service, and de Forest's device was recognized as having potential as a telephone line repeater.
+In mid-1912, an associate, John Stone Stone, contacted AT&T to arrange for de Forest to demonstrate his invention.
+De Forest's "gassy" version of the Audion was found to be unable to handle even the relatively low voltages used by telephone lines.
 (Owing to the way he constructed the tubes, de Forest's Audions would cease to operate with too high a vacuum.)
 However, careful research by Dr. Harold D. Arnold and his team at AT&T's Western Electric subsidiary determined that improving the tube's design would allow it to be more fully evacuated, and the high vacuum allowed it to operate at telephone-line voltages.
-With these changes the Audion evolved into a modern electron-discharge vacuum tube, using electron flows rather than ions.
+With these changes, the Audion evolved into a modern electron-discharge vacuum tube, using electron flows rather than ions.
 (Dr. Irving Langmuir at the General Electric Corporation made similar findings, and both he and Arnold attempted to patent the "high vacuum" construction, but the U.S. Supreme Court ruled in 1931 that this modification could not be patented).

-After a delay of ten months, in July 1913 AT&T, through a third party who disguised his link to the telephone company, purchased the wire rights to seven Audion patents for $50,000.
+After a delay of 10 months, in July 1913 AT&T, through a third party who disguised his link to the telephone company, purchased the wire rights to seven Audion patents for $50,000.
 De Forest had hoped for a higher payment, but was again in bad financial shape and was unable to bargain for more.
 In 1915, AT&T used the innovation to conduct the first transcontinental telephone calls, in conjunction with the Panama-Pacific International Exposition at San Francisco.